-All of us went Goofy Golfing and Disney Cruises also have other games and a Tween Club called Edge with things like scavenger hunts, ice breakers, and more.
+We went Goofy Golfing and Disney Cruises also have other games and a Tween Club called Edge with things like scavenger hunts, ice breakers, and more.

-The actual room was amazing!
-Ours included an ocean view room with a HUGE porthole and window seat.
+really big porthole and window seat.
 The room was a really good size and all four of us were comfy and never felt squished.

-“Our family cannot thank Service Experts enough for this amazing vacation,” Rebecca told us after they returned from their cruise.
+“We cannot thank Service Experts enough for this amazing vacation,” Rebecca told us after they returned home.
 “I get teary-eyed when I think about it all.
-Submitting our picture to a contest I never thought would go anywhere, learning we were a finalist, the nail-biting voting round, the big announcement, planning and selecting which cruise, the excitement of going and finally experiencing an amazing adventure.
+Submitting our picture to a contest I never thought would go anywhere, finding out we were a finalist, the stressful voting stage, the big reveal, planning and selecting which cruise, the anticipation of going and finally experiencing an amazing adventure.
 It was such a wonderful time living it all.
-We are so grateful!”
+Thank you, thank you!”

 Like Service Experts on Facebook to watch for our next great contest!